SAP/swagger-plugin-for-sphinx/README.md

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/<your-project>/issues).
+This project is open to feature requests/suggestions, bug reports etc., via [GitHub issues](https://github.com/SAP/<your-project>/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Code of Conduct